 - Office of Planning and Community Affairs

 - Office of Program Evaluation and Research

-- Office of Systems Development
+- Data Systems Development and Reporting

 In carrying out the mission of the AIDS Institute, the Office of Administration and Contract Management is responsible for setting AIDS Institute policy and oversight of all AIDS Institute activities related to grants and contract management, budget development, fiscal management, and operations management.
 The Office carries out key activities necessary to ensure that AIDS service dollars from all sources, including State, CDC, and HRSA funds, as well as Medicaid, are devoted to the development and implementation of a full continuum of HIV services throughout the State.

 This section carries out activities associated with State and Federal funds distribution.
 Staff are involved in the preparation of State expenditure plans and Federal grant submissions.
 The unit is charged with using funds from all sources in a complementary fashion to support a range of services for affected populations in all regions of the State in a manner which minimizes duplication of effort and maximizes available resources.